tylerpar99/tylerpar99/README.md

 ![Welcome to my Github Profile](https://user-images.githubusercontent.com/67805799/133959025-01d7eabe-a4e7-471d-8cb7-00677eec8fc8.png)

-## About Me:
+## About Me (He/Him):
- Pronouns: Him/He
  Hardworking and enthusiastic College Student working towards a B.S. in Computer & Information Science at Berea College.
 Experienced with many Programming Languages,      development tools, and procedures.
 Able to effectively self-manage during independent projects, as well as collaborate as part of a productive team.

 ## What I am up to:
 - I’m currently learning Jenkins and Contributing to Open Source.